The majority of policy regarding Local Sites is taken from planning policy documents, or specific Defra guidance documents.

 In 2010 the Lawton Review Making Space for Nature advocated the general approach of more, bigger, better and joined.
 The review emphasised that better protection, connection and buffering of high quality sites (such as Local Sites) is key to making space for nature and ensuring that our wildlife is more resilient to factors such as climate change.

-In the 2011 Natural Environment White Paper The Natural Choice: Securing the value of nature and in Biodiversity 2020: A strategy for England’s wildlife and ecosystem services the Government responds to the findings of the Lawton Review and makes a number of commitments towards achieving a more coherent and resilient ecological network.
+In the 2011 Natural Environment White Paper The Natural Choice: Securing the value of nature and in Biodiversity 2020: A strategy for England’s wildlife and ecosystem services, the Government responds to the findings of the Lawton Review and made a number of commitments towards achieving a more coherent and resilient ecological network.
+These commitments are strengthened in the Government’s Environmental Improvement Plan 2023: First Revision of the 25 Year Environment Plan through the establishing of a Nature Recovery Network.

 Local authorities are required to report on the management status of Local Sites annually.
 For more information on this see Local Sites reporting.